PartnerComm/PcommAnalytics/README.md

 If the item being tracked is a link, the console log will appear for one second before navigating to the link.
 This pause only occurs on localhost or pcommstaging.

 If Google Analytics has not been set up on a site, there will be a console log indicating so.

+___
+## Version Notes

+1.0.9: bugfix: category, action, and label might not be strings

+1.0.8: Simplify return statement

+1.0.7: Move the current analytics version to the global object

+1.0.6: Log the current analytics version

+1.0.5: Adds dynamic site support for Vimeo

+1.0.4: Adds clickListener to DataGa constructor

+1.0.3: Update Vimeo label to only include video id

+1.0.2: Update Vimeo data checks

+1.0.1: Update Vimeo to support dynamic video loading

+1.0.0: Initial commit